-- Simultaneous-operation multi system Up to 4 (Double-Twin) indoor units can be connected to 1 outdoor unit for operation.

-- (It is not possible to connect individual remote controllers for independent operation.) - Be careful to avoid miswiring when connecting the wires.
+- Simultaneous-operation multi system Up to 4 (Double-Twin) indoor units can be connected to 1 outdoor unit for operation. - (However, coordinate the outdoor unit capacity and the total capacity of the indoor units.) - (It is not possible to connect individual remote controllers for independent operation.) - Be careful to avoid miswiring when connecting the wires.
 (Miswiring will damage the units.)